xiaomi7732/DotNetDiagnostics/examples/CPUIntensiveApp/Readme.md

     Tips: connection string is a convenient way to get started.
 For better security, it is recommended to use a passwordless solution like managed identity.
 For more details, please refer to [Using Azure Blob for Data File Output](https://github.com/xiaomi7732/DotNetDiagnostics/wiki/Using-Azure-Blob-for-Data-File-Output).

-## Output to Application Insights for advanced query
+## Output to Application Insights for advanced query and more

 By outputting the data to application insights, you will have the capability of advanced querying, charting, alerts, etc.